 8 Healthy Foods Kitchen Kneads Recommends

-The new year is a perfect time to toss the junk, and de-clutter, and organize your pantry and the rest of your kitchen so you can set yourself up for success.
-A well-organized kitchen that is filled with healthy foods can help you resist the temptation to bail on your diet and aid you in sticking with it.
+The new year is a perfect time to toss the junk, de-clutter, and organize your pantry and the rest of your kitchen to set yourself up for success.
+A well-organized kitchen filled with healthy foods can help you resist the temptation to bail on your diet and aid you in sticking with it.

 Fruits and Veggies

 Our healthy kitchen makeover starts with fresh produce.
 Yes – even in the wintertime.
 They deliver minerals, plant nutrients, and vitamins that power pack your body so you can fight colds, heart disease, diabetes, obesity, and dementia.
 It is always a great idea to keep a variety of these items on hand so you can eat at least two servings of fruit and at least three servings of vegetables every day.

 Our staff likes to stock their kitchens with staples like potatoes, garlic, onions, lemons, and limes for cooking.
 We also buy fresh produce like oranges and apples for a quick toss in your lunch bag for an on-the-go healthy snack.
 We also highly recommend having leafy greens to help you amp up the veggies in your diet to achieve your goals for the new year!

 In recent years, Greek yogurt of the nonfat or low-fat variety has become popular.
 It is an amazing source of high-quality protein and has so many essential nutrients like calcium and potassium.
 We like the traditional Greek yogurt as it has been strained so it removes the watery whey, resulting in a thicker, creamier yogurt and generally yields double the protein with about 1/2 the sugar of regular yogurt.